15 Best Work From Home Jobs in 2023

 Where do I find freelance digital marketing jobs?

 Although the majority of freelancers rely on platforms like Flexjobs, Upwork, People Per Hour, RemoteOK, and others, you can also look for traditional job sites, as many of the companies offering full-time jobs are also looking for freelancers as well.
-When they outsource work to freelancers, they get to save office space, onboarding costs, and taxes.

-7. Affiliate Marketer
+8. Affiliate Marketer

 woman working from home on a laptop at her desk